Phoebe Cummings Duties

 Wednesday 25 May (6.30-7.30pm): The Poetics of Clay

 Discussion event between Phoebe Cummings and writer Jane Pugh on the significance of clay and making site-specific work that responds to place.
-In collaboration with Literature Works as part of their Quay Words programme.
-Book a ticket
+In collaboration with Literature Works as part of their Quay Words programme

 Friday 27 - Sunday 29 May (10am-4.30pm)

-Drop in and meet Phoebe as she creates her new work for the Custom House
+Drop in sessions to meet Phoebe as she created new work in the Custom House

 Saturday 11 June (2pm-5pm): Look up

-Join Honeyscribe's Artistic Director Amy Shelton and Naome Glanville from the University of Exeter for an afternoon of making and informal conversation celebrating the new artwork by Phoebe Cummings.
-Learn about the historic ceilings and make your own botanical fragment in clay.
+Honeyscribe's Artistic Director Amy Shelton and Naome Glanville from the University of Exeter hosted an afternoon of making and informal conversation celebrating the new artwork by Phoebe Cummings.

 Generously supported by Arts & Culture University of Exeter for Artweek Exeter